EE-institute/demo/demosl/work/examples.md

 The strings "0..*" and "1..1" denote the cardinality ranges that apply.
 The first number is the minimum cardinality and the second one the maximum cardinality.
 The symbol "*" (which can only occur as the maximum cardinality) means that the number is undetermined, i.e. any number larger than or equal to the minimum cardinality is allowed.
 The cardinality ranges in Fig. B.2 state that every rental has exactly one person as its renter (minimum 1 and maximum 1), and that every person is the renter of an arbitrary number of rentals (minimum 0 and maximum *).
 The ranges shown in Fig. B.2 are the default ones.
 They may be omitted, as is done e.g. in Fig. B.4.

-### Fig. B.3 The notation and declaration of the distinct types - Page 49
+### Fig. B.3 The notation and declaration of the distinct types

 ![Fig. B.3 The notation and declaration of the distinct types]